rackerlabs/docs-dedicated-networking/load-balancer/src/docs/f5-load-balancer/api.md

-## Retrieve a stats for a Node.
+## Retrieve stats for a Node

-Retrieve stats for a Node.
+Retrieve stats for a Node

 ```